ucphhpc/migrid-user-docs/docs/sections/sif/project/index.rst

 * General Sensitive Data:
   Must be selected if your project does not require pre-approval by the legal department.

+|

 Enter Workzone number
 ^^^^^^^^^^^^^^^^^^^^^

 When you select 'Personal Data' or 'Data Subject to an Agreement', you need to supply the Workzone number of the project.

-To create a project in SIF with personal data, you *always* have to obtain prior approval from the FacultySecretariat.
+| To create a project in SIF with personal data, you *always* have to obtain prior approval from the Faculty Secretariat.
-Contact your `faculty's legal department <https://kunet.ku.dk/work-areas/research/data/personal-data/safe-storage/Pages/default.aspx>`_ for advice (See the contact box on the right-hand side of the link).
+| Contact your faculty's `legal department <https://kunet.ku.dk/work-areas/research/data/personal-data/safe-storage/Pages/default.aspx>`_ for advice (See the contact box on the right-hand side of the link).
-The approval email that you subsequently receive contains the Workzone number you need to use.
+| The approval email that you subsequently receive contains the Workzone number you need to use.

+|

 Enter name
 ^^^^^^^^^^